dkotik/zassets/README.md

 ## Installation

+Do not forget to install [esbuild](https://github.com/evanw/esbuild) if you need it for Javascript compilation.
 There are build recipes for Linux, Windows, and MacOS in the Makefile.
 If you have the Go environment configured with $GOROOT/bin included in $PATH, enter the following command in your terminal:

 ```sh